 Terrain – experts

 Also on the eastern side, the off-piste skiing and snowboarding is fantastic in the Valle Olympico after a snowfall.
-They have opened a new drag lift, Los Pioneros, accessing 13 new runs and fun open powder bowls.
+They have recently opened a new drag lift, Los Pioneros, accessing 13 new runs and fun open powder bowls.

-Terrain – intermediates
+Terrain – Intermediates

 This is a playground for intermediate skiers, with nice groomed pistes fanning out from the cone, and the chance to dip off-piste alongside.
 The resort holds a good pitch from top to bottom.
 40% of the mountain is marked as intermediate.

-Suggested trip for intermediate skiers Ski Progression Adventure in Chile
+Suggested trip for intermediate skiers: Ski Progression Adventure in Chile

 Beginners and non-skiers

 It’s a friendly area for beginners, with 15% of the mountain designated beginner slopes.
-Both Farrellones and El Colorado host international, bi-lingual schools where you can hire private or group classes.
+Both Farellones and El Colorado host international, bi-lingual schools where you can hire private or group classes.
 There is also plenty to do at the adjacent Farellones ski center including a massive tubing park, and of course plenty of après-ski.

 Elevation: 2,250m (9,022 ft) to 3,333m (10,934ft)